suikan4github/kaiten-yaki/ubuntu_en.md

 export DEV="/dev/sda"

 # Logical Volume name for your Linux installation.
 Keep it unique from other distribution.
-export LVROOT="ubuntu"
+export LVROOTNAME="ubuntu"

 # Logical volume size of the Linux installation.
 # 50% mean, new logical volume will use 50% of the free space in the LVM volume group.
-export ROOTSIZE="50%FREE"
+export LVROOTSIZE="50%FREE"

 # Configure to make swap or not.
 1 : Make, 0 : Do not make.
 # Set 0 if you add a distribution to the system, to avoid to make swap twice (it causes error).
+export MAKESWAPVOL=1

+# Set the size of EFI partition and swap partition.
+The unit is Byte. you can use M,G... notation.
+export EFISIZE="100M"
-export MAKESWAP=1
+export LVSWAPSIZE="8G"

-# Usually, these names can be left untouched unless existing resources use.
+# Usually, these names can be left untouched.
 export CRYPTPARTNAME="luks_volume"
 export VGNAME="vg1"
-export LVSWAP="swap"

-# Set the size up to your favorite.
-The unit is Byte. you can use M,G... notation.
-export EFISIZE="100M"
-export SWAPSIZE="8G"
+export LVSWAPNAME="swap"

 # DO NOT touch following lines.